Posts

 Image

 A new study finds pets are often written out of research reports.
-Photo: Dirk Ott/Shutterstock By Zazie Todd, PhD This page contains affiliate links which means I may earn a commission on qualifying purchases at no cost to you.
-We all know the saying “ never work with children or animals ”.
+Photo: Dirk Ott/Shutterstock By Zazie Todd, PhD We all know the saying “ never work with children or animals ”.
 Normally it applies to actors.
 But what happens when a researcher goes to interview someone and a pet is there too?
-A new paper by Sara Ryan and Sue Ziebland ( University of Oxford ) says that health scientists are not paying enough attention to the importance of pets in people’s lives.
+A new paper by Sara Ryan and Sue Ziebland (University of Oxford) says that health scientists are not paying enough attention to the importance of pets in people’s lives.
 Their analysis shows that pets are often ignored or are seen as an interruption in interviews.
 In one case, someone talks about how their diagnosis with a serious health condition was difficult, especially because they did not feel the doctor listened to them as a patient.
 The researcher’s response: “Can I shut that cat up?”
-(Fortunately the video of the interview showed this was a friendly interactio
+(Fortunately the video of the interview showed this was a friendly interaction).
+Although this is the most striking example given in the paper, Ryan and Ziebland say that in general the resear...

 A Conversation with Mia Cobb